What is EV load balancing?

 Why should you care about Load Balancing?

-An unbalanced system can result in reduced efficiency, with electricity not evenly or optimally distributed, making the risk of your circuit breakers flipping quite high.
+An unbalanced system can result in reduced efficiency, with the available power not evenly or optimally distributed, making the risk of your circuit breakers flipping quite high.
 This can lead to outages and damages to your charge points and electricity equipment in the long run, significantly reducing their lifespan.
+Simply put, it hinders an efficient charging process and makes energy usage more expensive.

 How does it work?

 Monta’s Load Balancing feature automatically divides the available power over all the connected charging vehicles.
-The system analyzes the available capacity and how much power the vehicles present need.
-Smart electronics then distribute the power based on the maximum capacity of the connection and available amps.
+The system measures the available capacity and how much power an electric vehicle needs at a given time.
+Smart electronics then manage the power supply based on the maximum capacity of the connection and available amps.

 With load balancing, electric vehicles can always be charged, no matter the amount of amps available for installation.
 No expensive investments are required in large or complex installations and sites.